 Benefits of Stinging Nettle: A Healthy Scalp and Beautiful Hair

 Although Stinging Nettle may seem like a plant you wouldn’t want to touch, it is easy to respectfully harvest and process.
-It is a staple plant to have on hand — Nettle is full of wonderful medicinal properties.
-Its properties include anti-inflammatory, stimulating, astringent, anti-bacterial, and healing.
-Nettle also has high levels of antioxidants, which help fight free radicals — free radicals damage our bodies and can cause aging.
+It is a staple plant to have on hand — stinging nettle is full of essential minerals and vitamins that support skin and hair health.
+In fact, many commercial shampoos and hair care products contain stinging nettle extract.
+But why buy a commercial shampoo when we can make it ourselves?

 How to Make a Shampoo: the Dirty and the Clean